the-Electric-Tantra-Linux/Dhumavati-Theme/README.md

 # Dhumavati Theme

 A dark, skeudomorphic GTK3 theme which is part of the Electric Tantra Linux.

-> If you are looking for the theme directories already built, they are in `./out/dist/Dhumavati-Theme/`.
-To install them, `cd` there and run `sudo make install`
+> For the themes themselves, just checkout the releases page of this repository and each one is available from there.

+This project began life as a fork of [skeuos-gtk by daniruiz](https://github.com/daniruiz/skeuos-gtk) and continues to mutate from there haphazardly.